- Effective Date: July 1, 2012

 All costs, subsidies, and revenue relating to a service center must be accounted for within the general ledger.

 All ASCs are required to maintain Harvard general ledger account codes that are sufficiently segregated and detailed to facilitate the financial reviews required by this policy.

 Rate Development and Breakeven Considerations

-In certain circumstances, the initial break-even time frame needed to cover start up costs is longer than the first year of operations of an Academic Service Center.
-Initial break even periods of 2 years are allowable.
-Requests for a break-even period longer than 2 years must be included in the form called the “Harvard University New Service Center Request Form” and be approved by the school.
+In unusual circumstances, the period required to achieve break-even may be extended beyond 1 year.
+For new ASCs, an initial break-even period of 2 years is allowable.
+Requests for an initial break-even period longer than 2 years must be included in the form called the “Harvard University New Service Center Request Form” and be approved by the school.
 Other requests for break-even periods beyond one year may be considered under limited and extraordinary circumstances, such as a University-wide recognition of a declaration of national emergency.

 Subsidized Users and Subsidies

-Services provided to all users must be accounted for and charges must be based on total costs and actual usage.
-If an academic unit chooses to provide a service to a particular internal group of users at a subsidized rate this cannot affect the annual rate calculations.
-The Academic Service Center billing rate must be calculated for all users based on total Academic Service Center expenses and total units of output.
-Subsidies are applied after the total rates are calculated and are recorded within the Academic Service Center account.
+Services provided to all users must be accounted for and rates must be based on allowable total costs and actual usage.
+If an academic unit chooses to provide a service to a particular internal group of users at a subsidized rate, this subsidy cannot result in higher than actual costs for non-subsidized users.

 Pricing for Multiple Services

 An ASC is required to perform and document the rate calculation for each type of service it provides.
 ASCs with multiple services must ensure that there is no cross-subsidization between user groups.
-Combining the results of various services is not acceptable if the mix of users for each service is different.
+Combining the results of various services is not allowed if the mix of users for each service is different.

 Service Center Annual Rate Documentation Form

 Each ASC is required to document its rate calculations annually by completing the “Harvard University Service Center Annual Rate Documentation Form” or provide alternative documentation.
-The purpose of the form is to document the use of the general ledger and provide the information used in rate calculations (anticipated volume, expenses, inclusion of carry forward balances).
-This information will be reviewed and utilized by individuals outside the ASCs, including the department financial managers and school/tub financial officers.
+The purpose of the form is to document the use of the general ledger and provide the information used in rate calculations (including anticipated volume, revenue, expenses, allowable carryforward balances, and subsidies).
+This information will be reviewed and utilized by individuals outside the ASCs, including the department financial managers and school/tub officers.

 Billing must be based upon measured and documented utilization.
 All billing must be processed on a timely basis at established ASC rates.
-All invoices must include the name of the services/goods provided (e.g., genetic sequencing or glasswashing), - the number of units (e.g., pounds, hours, # of items), and the amount charged per unit.
-The user of the services is responsible for documenting the purpose of the charge and the allocability of the expense to the funding source.
+All invoices must include the name of the services or goods provided (e.g., genetic sequencing or glass washing), the number of units (e.g., pounds, hours, # of items), and the amount charged per unit.
+The user of the goods or services is responsible for documenting the purpose of the charge and the allocability of the expense to the funding source.
 The ASC is responsible for the proper use of the object codes related to the recording of revenue and expense.

-- ASCs should provide detailed supporting invoicing documentation
+- ASCs should provide detailed supporting invoicing documentation.

 - Each ASC should bill in the fiscal year when the services were rendered or good sold on a timely basis.

-- ASC revenue from internal users is considered an expense offset for the University and must, therefore, be recorded using the expense object codes established by the accounting policy (object code range: 6000-8999).
+- ASC revenue from internal users is considered an expense offset for the University and must, therefore, be recorded using the intertub and intratub expense object codes established by the accounting policy (object code range: 6000-8999).
 (See Appendix III of the Academic Service Center Procedures Manual and the Harvard University Internal Billing Policy).

-- Revenues from external customers must be recorded in revenue object codes (object code range: 4000-5999).
+- Revenues from external customers must be recorded in income object codes (object code range: 5000-5999).

 ASCs may not transfer surplus balances.
 Carryforward surplus balances within the 15% of annual operating expenses must be carried forward in the ASC’s operating account and included in calculating subsequent years’ rates and break-even position.
-The only exceptions are incremental charges to external customers which can be transferred to a Service Center Support Fund and used to offset future expenses, purchase equipment or cover deficits.
+The only exceptions are F&A or other charges to external customers that can be transferred to a Service Center Support Fund and used to offset future expenses, to purchase equipment, or to cover deficits.